zubairzahoor/CDKTest/README.md

       }
     );

-PS: From the repo code it is clear that "restApi throws an error on imported while api returns correctly".
-But I don't see how that is called.
-What am I missing here?
+When we use lambdaIntegration, it intrinsically calls ${method.restApi.node.uniqueId} which will throw an error as method.api is needed for imported gateway.
+Workarounds?